katiesteckles/Digital-Making/node-red.md

 ## Creating your first flow
 Node-RED uses the term __flows__ to describe a set of inputs and output linked by wires.
 Usually you'll get a flow to perform a series of functions that make up your project (your web-enable rainbow machine for example).

-On the lef tof the screen you'll see your __palette__ which contains all your input, output and function Nodes organised by type.
+On the left of the screen you'll see your __palette__ which contains all your input, output and function Nodes organised by type.
 Your __workspace__ is in the centre of the screen, you'll drags nodes here to create flows.
 And finally on the right, you'll find your __info panel__, from here you can __deploy__ new flows, find out __info__ about the nodes you are using and __debug__ your flows to check where they are going wrong (that won't happen - promise).

 ### Inputs, Outputs and Debugging
 Enough talk!
 Let's make our first flow.